 The Animation specialisation is available only to domestic students.

 Graduates of this specialisation may find employment in the following areas:

-- Animation for art and entertainment industries including film, television, games, motion graphics and new developments in media and exhibition
+- Animation for art and entertainment industries including film, television, community arts, site-specific scrrening installations, information and advertising, games, motion graphics and new developments in media and exhibition

 - Screenwriting for animation.